Two pairs and a free, quality eye exam for just $79.95

 Addressing your cataracts may even help your brain function.
 New research from the English Longitudinal Study of Aging found that the rate of cognitive decline slowed by 50 percent following cataract surgery, compared to presurgery measurements.

 At your yearly comprehensive eye exam, bring up any vision changes you’ve noticed.
-Also, share a list of medications you’re taking, as some can affect your eyes.
+Also, share a list of medications you’re taking, as some medications can affect your eyes.

 Your Eyes in Your 70s and Beyond